SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 1. Do you like ice cream?
   I'm a big fan of ice cream especially when it's sunny and hot.
 And I think it's the icy and sweet texture that attracts me most.
 2. Do you eat ice cream a lot?
   Not really.
-Although ice cream fits my taste, I don't eat ice cream too much because it contains a lot of sugar and some fat which is detrimental to our body.
+Although ice cream fits my taste, I don't eat ice cream too much because it contains a lot of sugar and some fat which are detrimental to our body.
 And some people said that "If you eat a lot of ice cream, it's gonna accelerate your aging process."
 So, yeah, I don't eat a lot of ice cream.
 3. Did you eat ice cream when you were a child?
   No, I spent my childhood in the countryside where at that time there was neither ice cream nor ice lolly.
 4. Are there shops selling ice cream near the place where you live?
   Yeah.
 There is a big supermarket and several convenience shops in the neighborhood and they all sell ice cream.
 Therefore it's pretty easy for me for buy ice cream nowadays.
 5. Can you make ice cream yourself?
   No, I can't.
-I think the procedure to make an ice cream might be a little complicated and I have never learned how to make ice cream.
+I think the procedure to make ice cream might be a little complicated and I have never learned how to make ice cream.
 And nowadys it's pretty convenient to buy ice cream from the shops, so I think it's unnecessary to make ice cream by myself.

 ### Rain($*$)